mactaggart-t/Capstone/README.md

 }
 ```

-Data will be sent from the backend to the database in the following format:
+Data will be sent from the backend to the database in the following format: <br />
-float: "xxx.xx" / "5555.55"
+float: "xxx.xx" / "5555.55" <br />
-datetime: "yyyymmddss" / "2022081743"
+datetime: "yyyymmddss" / "2022081743" <br />
-string: "xxxxxx" / "banana"
+string: "xxxxxx" / "banana" <br />